This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 Use the SELECT statement to query data.

-The general syntax of the SELECT statement for querying a single table is as follows:
+The general structure of a SELECT statement for querying a single table is as follows:

 SELECT [ALL | DISTINCT] select_list FROM table_name